Install glpkg installer (one-time setup)

 Key Features

-- Real-time Dashboard: View all watched sessions at a glance
+- Real-time Dashboard: View all sessions at a glance

 - Status Display: Color-coded current status for each session